Many people wonder, “Can you brush your teeth 3 times a day?” especially if they want cleaner teeth and fresher breath throughout the day.

 Proper technique is essential for removing plaque effectively without damaging your teeth or gums.

-Replace your toothbrush every three to four months or sooner if the bristles become frayed.
+To maintain proper dental hygiene, replace your toothbrush or brush head every three to four months, or sooner if the bristles become bent or frayed.

 The toothpaste you choose plays an important role in your dental care.